Culturally-Nuanced Story Generation for Reasoning in Low-Resource Languages: The Case of Javanese and Sundanese: Data Analysis

 We analyze the lexical diversity of LLM-generated data for Sundanese and Javanese using key metrics such as vocabulary size, moving-average type-token ratio (MATTR) \cite{covington2010cutting}, and the proportion of loanwords.
 To measure loanword presence, we manually review the top 100 most frequent words for each model.

-As shown in Table~\ref{tab:lexical_diversity}, GPT-4o achieves a MATTR score of 0.82 for Sundanese and 0.80 for Javanese, making it highly comparable to human-written data.
-Claude also demonstrates strong lexical diversity, maintaining a rich vocabulary while avoiding borrowed words.
-Machine translation (MT\textsubscript{test}) has a competitive MATTR score but contains 3\% loanwords in Javanese.
+As shown in Table~\ref{tab:lexical_diversity}, GPT-4o achieves a high MATTR score, making it highly comparable to human-written data.
 Among the LLM-generated datasets, Mixtral has the largest vocabulary size but also introduced the highest proportion of loanwords, with 16\% in Sundanese and 13\% in Javanese, suggesting a significant reliance on non-native terms.
 In contrast, GPT-4o and Claude generate text entirely in Sundanese and Javanese without incorporating foreign words, highlighting their ability to produce better datasets.